-We have audited the consolidated financial statements of OrganiMax Nutrient Corp. (the "Company"), which comprise:
+We have audited the consolidated financial statements of Silver Valley Metals Corp. (formerly OrganiMax Nurtient Corp.) (the "Company"), which comprise:

-- the consolidated statement of financial position as at June 30, 2020; - the consolidated statement of loss and comprehensive loss for the year then ended; - the consolidated statement of changes in shareholders' equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.
+- the consolidated statements of financial position as at June 30, 2021 and 2020; - the consolidated statements of loss and comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' equity for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2020, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2021 and 2020, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").